8 Activities for teaching slang

 read more »

-5 ideas for revising past tenses in speaking
+5 Ideas for revising past tenses in speaking

 Teaching past tenses can often feel like a daunting task, but with the right activities, it can become an engaging and rewarding experience for both teachers and students.
 The following activities are designed to help students practise past tenses in a meaningful and interactive way.